stanchan/clock-8001/v4/osc.md

 Flashes the screen full white for 200ms

+### `/clock/signal/*` where * is the signal group number

+Sets the color of the hardware signal leds

+Parameters:
+1. int; Red component of the color
+2. int; Green component of the color
+3. int; Blue component of the color

 ## Internal commands

 These are used to bridge different state information accross multiple clocks.